isomerpages/nlb-biblioasia/_apr-2009/Women and Islam in Pre nineteenth Century Aceh.md

 #### **Patterns in the Adoption of Islam and Their Consequences to Gender Relations**

 Following the patterns of intensification and weakening of Islamic influence in Aceh, it is not surprising to encounter observations like those made by Francois Martin, who wrote in 1602 of women who could walk about openly with breasts exposed, or had ears adorned, heads uncovered, and who were even able to bathe naked in the river without fear of being accosted.
 Adultery received a high penalty — execution or the cutting off of body parts.
-By 1621, Augustin de Beaulieu noted that caning, a ubiquitous Islamic practice, was also a popular way to administer punishment (Reid (Ed.), 1995, pp. 57–60 & 66–67).
+By 1621, Augustin de Beaulieu noted that caning, a ubiquitous Islamic practice, was also a popular way to administer punishment (Reid (Ed.), 1995, pp. 57–60 &amp; 66–67).
 Yet, Martin also recorded that sexual promiscuity appeared to have been acceptable in the early 17th century (Reid (Ed.)
 1995, p.
 58).
 This was corroborated in the 19th century by Hurgronje, who, even while stressing the social importance of a bride’s virginity before marriage, also noted that there existed “comparative freedom of intercourse between the sexes in Aceh” (1906, pp. 328–346).

 The early to mid-17th century was characterised by behaviours that may not have been acceptable to a more legalistic and scriptural interpretation of Islam.
 There prevailed a relatively permissive environment where ‘hermaphrodites’ abounded and prostitution was tolerated.
 The king of Aceh could keep more than 300 concubines, and women could literally venture into the masculine ‘outside’ world of commerce and trade.
 This kind of behaviour was not condoned among the elite classes, however, as notions of morality in their circles would certainly have been much higher.